RatioInteractive/DevPractices/pages/android/ratiotv_debugging_tools.md

 ===

 **Download Android SDK Tools**
 We recommend you download the Android SDK Tools so you can have access to the logs that the app is outputting.
-This will help with:
+We find it easier to do the whole Android Studio install rather than just installing the stand-alone tools, but it's at your discretion.
+The tools will help with:
 * Identifying any exceptions that are occurring within the app
 * Seeing the http request urls that the app is making
 * Setting up a proxy(see instructions below)